Are you a teacher Looking to write a letter of recommendation for your students?

 But wait!
-Before you crank up Pharrell Williams, know this: You still have to know how to ask for a letter of recommendation.
+Before you celebrate, know this: You still have to know how to ask for a letter of recommendation.

 There’s actually a strategy to getting a creme-de-la-creme letter of recommendation for college — kind of like there’s a strategy to getting your parents to un-ground you, or your teacher to throw out that homework assignment over spring break.

 Don’t worry.
 “Strategy” is this guide’s middle name.